zen-aperios/react-n-weather/README.md

 weather-app-react-native

-# a minimal app weather made from guides and online resources.
+# A minimalistic weather app, made from guides and online resources.

 This was initially assigned as an entrance for a job, to learn native. but now since i enjoyed playing with the api and native layouts im going to expand on this project in due time.